wachaon/wes/docs/README.en.md

 wes index
 ```

-Also, since *wes* has a *REPL* , you can execute a script entered directly on the command line by starting it only with `wes` .
+Also, *wes* comes with a *REPL* so if you start it only with `wes` , you can enter the script directly.

 ```shell
 wes